10 Easy and Natural Ways to Stop Snoring

 Snoring can be a result of excessive drinking, obesity, colds, allergies, or other conditions related to nasal congestion, the last trimester of pregnancy, nasal deformities and poor nutrition, among other reasons.

-Avoid alcohol and tranquilizers
+1. Avoid alcohol and tranquilizers

-Excessive alcohol consumption, like other tranquilizers, relaxes the central nervous system, diaphragm muscles, and the jaw which increases the chance of you snoring.
+Excessive alcohol consumption, like other tranquilizers, relaxes the central nervous system, diaphragm muscles, and the jaw which increases the chance of snoring.

-Fight being overweight and obesity
+2. Fight being overweight and obesity

 People who have allergies are also more likely to snore.
 This is why we recommend you treat your allergies with a decongestant or antihistamine.
 You should also make sure to not let dust build up on furniture, carpets, and curtains since this makes the problem worse.

-Sleep on your side
+4. Sleep on your side

 Many studies have shown that people who sleep on their backs tend to snore more.
 This is why we recommend you sleep on your side.
 To get used to this, a good trick is to put some tennis balls wrapped up in socks in your bed so that the discomfort causes you to sleep on your side.

-Choose a higher pillow
+5. Choose a firmer or thicker pillow

 An old trick that has worked for many is cutting an onion in half and pouring a fair amount of salt on it.
 Once you have done this you should put it on a plate and leave it near the head of the bed until the next day.

-Nettle herbal tea
+8. Nettle herbal tea

 Nettle herbal tea is another good remedy to ease snoring.
 You just need to mix a spoonful of dry nettle leaves in a cup of boiling water, cover it for 10 minutes, and drink it before you go to bed.

-Sage herbal tea
+9. Sage herbal tea

-Olive oil and rue
+10. Olive oil and rue

-For this remedy you just need to mix a cup of olive oil with 50 grams of rue in an airtight container.
+For this remedy, you just need to mix a cup of olive oil with 50 grams of rue in an airtight container.
 The mixture should marinate for two weeks and after this, you can strain it, and apply it with nose strips.
 The rest can be stored in a dark container.